Spaghetti squash is a delicious winter squash with a uniquely textured flesh that separates into translucent

 Creamy yellow in color and oblong in shape, an average spaghetti squash weighs about 3-1/2 to 4 pounds.

-Spaghetti squash can serve as a good alternative to conventional spaghetti as it’s low in calories and fat and rich in beta carotene and fiber.
+Spaghetti squash can serve as a good alternative to conventional spaghetti as it's low in calories and fat, rich in beta carotene and fiber and gluten free.

 Although they’re generally available year-round, peak season for spaghetti squash begins in early fall and runs throughout the winter.